-Italy: Rescue boat with 82 migrants can dock at Italian isle
+Italy: Rescue boat with 82 migrants can sail to Italian isle

-ABOARD THE OCEAN VIKING (AP) — A charity rescue ship with 82 migrants aboard said Saturday it has received permission to sail to a tiny southern Italian island, in a possible sign Italy’s hard line against such vessels might be easing somewhat under the new government.
+ABOARD THE OCEAN VIKING (AP) — A charity rescue ship with 82 migrants aboard received permission Saturday to sail to a tiny southern Italian island, but Italy’s foreign minister cautioned against interpreting the OK as a sign the new government is easing its crackdown on such vessels.

 Ocean Viking’s crew said Italian authorities instructed the ship to sail to Lampedusa.
+By mid-afternoon it was near Lampedusa island but still in international waters.

+It wasn’t immediately clear if Ocean Viking would actually dock or if the migrants might be transferred to Italian coast guard or border police vessels and then taken ashore.

-The ship, which had appealed for days for a port of safety, is operated by two humanitarian groups, Doctors Without Borders and SOS Mediterranee.
+The Norwegian-flagged ship, which had appealed for days for a port of safety, is operated by two humanitarian groups, Doctors Without Borders and SOS Mediterranee.

+Ocean Viking carried out its first rescue, of 50 migrants who were struggling in an unseaworthy rubber dinghy launched by Libyan-based migrant smugglers, on Sept.
+8. The others were rescued the next day.
+Among the migrants is a 1-year-old boy from Somalia.

+“We just heard that we have been assigned a place of safety, we are now on our way” to Lampedusa, said Erkinalp Kesikli, of Doctors Without Borders.”

 The previous government, under a rigid anti-migrant policy led by right-wing leader Matteo Salvini, banned charity rescue boats from entering Italy’s waters and disembarking migrants on Italy’s shores.

-Note: This story has been corrected to say that the migrants were rescued on Sept.
-8, not Sept.
-15.